-Though mountain biking is typically associated with desert landscapes, road biking is picking up speed in popularity among our neck of the woods.
+Though mountain biking is typically associated with desert landscapes, road biking is picking up speed in popularity in our neck of the woods.

-With a couple of employees at the Ranch who live and breath putting the fun between your legs, we’ve compiled a list of our favorite rides in the area.
+With the help of a few employees at the Ranch who live and die by cycling, we’ve compiled a list of our favorite rides in the area.

 Torrey to Capitol Reef National Park:

 Pre-ride fuel up and get down with breakfast at Castle Rock Coffee.
 Personally a fan of their loose leaf teas and mouthwatering Machaca Burrito.
-Don’t forget to stock up your fanny pack with some of their home made chocolates for the road!
+Don’t forget to stock up your fanny pack with some of their homemade chocolates for the road!
 Soak up the views all the way to the park.
-Once you arrive at Capitol Reef it’s only $3 for cyclist to enter, winning!
+Once you arrive at Capitol Reef it’s only $3 for cyclist to enter.
+Winning!
 This is definitely a ride you’ll want to hop off and explore around.
 Such as, the 240 year old Moenkopi rock formation.
 Stop in at the visitor’s center for advice on some hikes if you’re really feeling motivated.
-One of our favorites is the 5.4 mile Sulphur Creek Gooseneck trail.
+One of our favorites is the 5.4 mile Sulfur Creek Goose-neck trail.
 Here you’ll find a slot canyon filled with pools and waterfalls.
 Dry off your feet and end your day in Fruita to pick your own fruit.
 Keep in mind, cherries in June, apricots in July, pears in August and apples in September.
 This leisurely and wanderlust ride is a perfect day escape for all you road trippers out there.

 Red Canyon Bicycle Trail: 8 miles (one way)